 Consider applying for scholarships and grants to save money on your educational costs.
 Healthcare Workforce Development awards scholarships and offers loan repayment options to students who work in a medical shortage area after graduation.
 Scholarships are also awarded through the Southwest Health Foundation.
 Through the Greater New Orleans Foundation, you can apply for the Jo Ellen Smith Scholarship.

 Working with your Bachelor’s in Health Services Administration in Louisiana

 Louisiana is one of many states with a rapidly growing need for medical managers.
-O*Net expects job openings for medical managers to increase by 18% through 2022.
-Salaries vary widely depending on experience, but the average salary for a medical manager is $79,200 per year (O*Net, 2013).
+Job openings for medical managers are projected to increase by 8% over the decade leading up to 2022.
+Salaries vary widely depending on experience, but the average salary for a medical manager in Louisiana is $105,790 per year.

 Louisiana has a number of professional opportunities for those who work in health care administration.
 To learn about the many different events hosted throughout the state, consider joining the Louisiana Medical Group Management Association.